Asteski/WinMac/README.md

 - **Dock** - highly customizable and feature-rich dock application, used to achieve macOS-like dock experience

+- **Quick Look** - peek into a file or folder content instantly by pressing a Space bar

 - **Hot Corners** - assign custom actions triggered when you hover your mouse cursor over the screen corners

 - **Enhanced Start Menu** - additionally you can choose to replace default Start menu with enhanced Windows 7 start menu, instead of WinMac Menu or have them both available from Start button